 This pie crust recipe with vinegar is the one my mom used for as long as I can remember.
-The vinegar makes it lighter.
-(I tried vodka like they recommend on some foodie sites.
-Vinegar is better.)
-The egg makes it a little more elastic and easier to form.
-It makes enough for 3-4 for crusts, depending on how thick you roll the dough.
-It can be made ahead and refrigerated or frozen.
+The vinegar makes it light and flaky, and the egg makes it a little more elastic and easier to roll.

 - 3 cups flour

-- 1 cup non-hydrogenated lard or palm shortening, or half butter/half lard, cold
+- 1 cup lard or palm shortening, or half butter/half lard, cold

 - 1 teaspoon salt